 beverages, bookends, flowerpots and vases.

 Excess moisture is an enemy of any finish.

-Always wipe up spills, spatters, water spots and moisture
+Always wipe up spills, splatters, water spots and moisture from your

-from your cabinetry with a clean soft cloth as they occur,
+cabinetry with a clean soft cloth as they occur, give special attention

-this moisture can cause permanent damage to your door and its
+cause permanent damage to your door and its finish.